France-ioi/algorea-devdoc/items/ui-workflow.md

     - validated
     - start time (may be null)
     - latest activity (may be null)
+    - attempt's allow_submissions_until
+    - ended_at

 The path of the link to each child uses as attempt:
 - if the child has no results, the parent attempt
 - if the child has one result, use its attempt
+- if the child requires explicit entry, the ongoing attempt (started, not ended, allowing submissions)
 - if the child has several results, use the most recent attempt known by the frontend for this participant and item (if any)
 - otherwise the attempt with the most recent activity